Dong-Chen-1031/UV-Python-Egg/README.md

 - **pyproject.toml**: Project configuration and direct dependencies
 - **uv.lock**: Locked dependency versions (auto-generated by uv)
 - Environment: `/home/container/.local/uv` (set via UV_PROJECT_ENVIRONMENT)

+> [!WARNING]
+> When using uv mode, the Python version settings in pyproject.toml will not be applied.
+Please ensure your project is compatible with the selected runtime image version.

 ## Available Images